The heat around Europe's hydrogen future

 But is there too much hyperbole - and not enough urgent action - surrounding the expectations and environmental attributes of hydrogen?
 And will the development of hydrogen accelerate the much-needed transition within the energy market?

-Decarbonisation & Independence
+Decarbonization & Independence

-My key takeaway from attending the Brussels conference is the notion that collaboration and thinking outside of the box are the crucial components to successfully decarbonise the energy system and strengthen Europe’s independence from Russia.
+My key takeaway from attending the Brussels conference is the notion that collaboration and thinking outside of the box are the crucial components to successfully decarbonize the energy system and strengthen Europe’s independence from Russia.

 Rather than focusing on profits, delegates were highly motivated during discussions, and it was clear, moving forward, that creative minds must continue to join forces to overcome the challenges surrounding green hydrogen, from the impact of the Russian war to incomplete infrastructure and tardy investment decisions.

-The conference was represented by companies spanning different sectors, which showcased the multiple ways hydrogen can be utilised, and there was a feeling of unity and support among the cohort while they brainstormed to speed up the repowering of Europe.
+The conference was represented by companies spanning different sectors, which showcased the multiple ways hydrogen can be utilized, and there was a feeling of unity and support among the cohort while they brainstormed to speed up the repowering of Europe.

 I left the conference feeling positive about the future of this renewable energy source and what it could achieve when scaled up, however, innovative solutions aren’t without obstacles.
 Producing vast amounts of green hydrogen requires larger electricity generation capacities from renewable energies and it must be economically competitive.